arielmission-space/PAOS/docs/source/user/inputs/index.rst

        Par6 = Zorthonorm, False (Zernike circular polynomials) or True (polynomials that are ortho-normal on the mask provided)

+       Par7 = Zmask, the pupil on which ortho-normal polynomials are defined.
+Applies only if Par6 is True.
+Currently supports only elliptical pupils, following the same convention as when defining an `aperture`.

    * - PSD
      - ...
      - None